Sergey Ryazansky: Cosmonaut career

 Ryazansky was selected as a research and test cosmonaut in 2003.
 He completed training in 2005.
 In 2009 he participated in a 105-day mission as part of phase two of the Mars 500 program.

 Expedition 37/38

 Sergey Ryazansky launched to the International Space Station on his first spaceflight on board the Soyuz TMA-10M spacecraft on September 25, 2013 alongside Russian cosmonaut, Oleg Kotov and American astronaut Michael S. Hopkins.
 Ryazansky performed three EVA's during his mission; all were performed with crewmate Oleg Kotov.
 He served as a Flight Engineer on Expedition 37 and Expedition 38 before returning to Earth aboard the Soyuz on March 11, 2014.

 Expedition 52/53

-Ryazansky was the commander of Soyuz MS-05 mission to the ISS, launched on 28 July 2017 15:41 UTC.
-He is Flight Engineer for Expedition 52, and Expedition 53.
+Ryazansky was the commander of Soyuz MS-05 mission to the ISS and launched on 28 July 2017 15:41 UTC.
+He was a flight engineer for Expedition 52 and Expedition 53.

 Ryazansky returned to Earth on December 14, 2017.
 The Soyuz MS-05 landed on 8:38 UTC.
 The duration of the mission was 138 days, 16 hours, 56 minutes and 37 seconds.